 DRAFT CREATED BY DF 05/24/22

-581-022-2130 Kindergarten Assessment
+581-022-2130 Community Informed Assessment Process at Kindergarten

-(1) The Department of Education shall implement a kindergarten assessment as part of the statewide assessment system implemented pursuant to ORS 329.485.
-The kindergarten assessment shall allow for the assessment of children to determine their readiness for kindergarten.
+(1)(a) The Department of Education shall implement an assessment process at the kindergarten level as part of the statewide assessment system implemented pursuant to ORS 329.485.
+The assessment process shall allow for information collection that will inform state level decisions about Oregon’s early education and child care programs, policies and practices.

-(2) The Department shall work jointly with the Early Learning Council to adopt a tool to be used for the kindergarten assessment.
-The kindergarten assessment shall measure areas of school readiness, which may include physical and social-emotional development, early literacy, language, cognitive (including mathematics), and logic and reasoning.
-The tool selected will be appropriate for all children including children with high needs and English language learners, and will align with Oregon’s early learning and development standards as well as the adopted Common Core State Standards.

-(a) All school districts shall administer the kindergarten assessment to students who are enrolled in kindergarten.

-(b) Notwithstanding subsection (a) of this rule, the kindergarten assessment is suspended and shall not be administered for the 2021-2022 school year.
+(b) By the 2025-26 school year, all school districts shall support families and students in participating in the assessment process for all students who are enrolled in kindergarten.(2) The Department shall work jointly with the Department of Early Learning and Care and in partnership with Oregon community members to develop an anti-racist assessment process.The assessment process shall collect evidence in areas determined to be important to Oregon families and educators to inform the Early Childhood Education and Care Sector.
+The process will be appropriate for all children including children experiencing disabilities and multilingual learners.

-(3) The Department shall include the results of the kindergarten assessment in the statewide longitudinal data system.
+(3) The Department shall work with the Oregon Longitudinal Data Collaborative to include the results of the assessment process in the statewide longitudinal data system, as applicable.

 Statutory/Other Authority: ORS 326.051 & 329.485